jeremeamia/super_closure/README.md

 ## Who Is Using Super Closure?

-- [Laravel 4](https://github.com/laravel/framework) - Serializes a closure to potentially push onto a job queue
+- [Laravel 4](https://github.com/laravel/framework) - Serializes a closure to potentially push onto a job queue.
-- [HTTP Mock for PHP](https://github.com/InterNations/http-mock) - Serialize a closure to send to remote server within a test workflow
+- [HTTP Mock for PHP](https://github.com/InterNations/http-mock) - Serialize a closure to send to remote server within a test workflow.
-- [Jumper](https://github.com/kakawait/Jumper) - Serialize a closure to run on remote host via SSH
+- [Jumper](https://github.com/kakawait/Jumper) - Serialize a closure to run on remote host via SSH.
+- [nicmart/Benchmark](https://github.com/nicmart/Benchmark) - Uses the `ClosureParser` to display a benchmarked Closure's code.
 - Please let me know if and how your project uses Super Closure.

 [1]:  https://secure.travis-ci.org/jeremeamia/super_closure.png?branch=master